prusnak/rusnak.io/_posts/2016-01-14-lets-build-a-freedom-node.md

 The cheapest option is around $235, while the most expensive is around $305.

 And this is how it looks!
+Nice, isn't it?

 ![bxbt](/assets/bxbt.jpg)

-It's really small and quiet and it fits anywhere in your appartment or office, so you will completely forget about it.
+It is really small and quiet and it fits anywhere in your appartment or office, so you will completely forget about it.

 ## Software

 Now for the software part.
 I am going to use CentOS, because I am used to RPM distributions, but the process should be similar if you use Debian or Ubuntu.

-* Let's download CentOS from [https://www.centos.org/download/](https://www.centos.org/download/) and copy the ISO to USB flash drive.
+* Let's download CentOS from [https://www.centos.org/download/](https://www.centos.org/download/) and copy the ISO to a USB flash drive.

 * Follow the installation instructions and install the system.